Target account selling (TAS) is a B2B sales methodology designed to fill your sales funnel with perfect-fit, high-value leads.

 Understanding these attributes and why they’re relevant allows you to make better decisions about which opportunities to prioritize — and which triggers to pull to move deals through the pipeline.

-That said, a list of attributes won’t get you very far if you don’t understand them in context.
+Keep in mind that a list of attributes won’t get you very far if you don’t understand them in context.
 You’ll also want to talk to your current customers to understand their reasons for choosing your company in the first place — and why they stick around.

 Questions you might ask: